mkalioby/notify-me/README.md

 This program runs a program and notify you by SMTP email, Android push notification through [pushNotification](https://github.com/mkalioby/Python_Notifications) and/or internal notification server.

-The internal notification server can be checked on Ubuntu/gnome or Mac OS X to get a notification.
+The internal notification server can be checked on Ubuntu/gnome, KDE or Mac OS X to get a notification.

 ## Installation of notification checker